-Amnon lured Tamar into his apartment, raped her and his love (lust) turned to hate and he kicked her out.
+Amnon lured Tamar into his apartment, raped her, his lust turned to hate, and he kicked her out.
 She went to her brother Absalom's house.

-"When David heard this, he was furious" (v 21), but he didn't do anything.
+"When David heard this, he was furious" (v21), but he didn't do anything.
 This is a moral problem.
 What could he do since he himself had a problem in this area?
 He could have been a father and a just king and dealt with it, but he did not.
-This was mistake number one.

-Absalom harbored a growing hated for Amnon and for David that festered for over two years.
+Absalom harbored a growing hatred for Amnon and for David that festered for over two years.
 Finally he got his chance for revenge.
-He held a festival, invited Amnon, and had his servants murder him.
+He held a festival, invited Amnon (and David, but David wouldn't go), and had his servants murder Amnon.
 Absalom, the murderer, ran to his maternal grandfather, Talmi, king of Gesur.

-David wept for Amnon, the heir to his throne, but also for Absalom who was gone, banished for three years (vv.
-21-39).
+David wept for Amnon, the heir to his throne, but also for Absalom who was gone, banished for three years (v21-39).